cryptomator/docs/source/desktop/vault-mounting.rst

 MacOS
 ^^^^^

+Because these options are part of third party libraries, they are not listed here.
+Info about these FUSE options on Mac can be found in the `wiki of the osxfuse project <https://github.com/osxfuse/osxfuse/wiki/Mount-options>`_.

 .. _desktop/vault-mounting/fuse/linux:

 Linux
 ^^^^^

-Because these options are part of third party libraries, they are not listed here.
+As before, these options are not listed here, because they are part of third party libraries.
 Info about these FUSE options on Linux can be found in the `man page for mount\.fuse <https://man7.org/linux/man-pages/man8/mount.fuse3.8.html>`_.

 .. note::